sesame-project/simulationBasedTesting/documentation/INSTALL-linux-ros.md

 # Additional instructions for ROS use cases
-Install the following additional packages for ROS:
+Ensure the following additional packages are installed:

 ```
 apt-get install ros-melodic-turtlebot3-*